 Anders: I've always believed people fall in love with a whole person, not just a body.
 Why would you shy away from loving someone just because they're like you?

 - A strange meta example happens in the Fire Emblem Tellius continuity and its male protagonist, Ike.
 Throughout the first game, he gets a lot of Ship Tease with Princess Elincia and some with his strategist, Soren.
-In the sequel, the Ike x Elincia subtext is really watered down to make room for more Ike x Soren subtext.
-Then Fire Emblem Awakening revealed a character named Priam who refers to himself as Ike's descendant.
+In the sequel, the Ike x Elincia subtext is really watered down to both pair her up with her bodyguard Geoffrey and to make room for more Ike x Soren subtext.
+Then Fire Emblem Awakening revealed a character named Priam, who refers to himself as Ike's descendant.
 Cue a Broken Base and a shitload of people on the straight and gay sides of the fence trying to "prove" Ike's sexuality one way or the other.
 Somehow, the prospect of him being bisexual never figured into anybody's head.

 - Persona 4 has the mildly (for a video game) controversial and definitely infamous matter of Kanji's sexuality, which was intentionally left ambiguous by the writers to allow the player to interpret the character as they like.
 Opinions on this range from "He's gay and insecure about his sexuality" to "He's straight and afraid of being rejected for his domestic hobbies" to "He's a teenager and still discovering himself", due to various lines of dialogue and events, but few, if any, of Kanji's scenes ever present the idea that he may just be bi; the fandom generally treats "He's bisexual" as a compromise to end arguments over the matter, rather than as a legitimate sexual orientation.
 This is muddled further by the fact that he has a crush on Naoto, both before and after the revelation of her gender.